Market Analysts see Zosano Pharma Corporation [ZSAN] gaining to $8. Time to buy?

 Maxim Group have made an estimate for Zosano Pharma Corporation shares, keeping their opinion on the stock as Buy, with their previous recommendation back on April 17, 2019.
 While these analysts kept the previous recommendation, Piper Jaffray raised their target price to Overweight.
 The new note on the price target was released on March 24, 2017, representing the official price target for Zosano Pharma Corporation stock.
 On November 11, 2015, analysts decreased their price target for ZSAN shares from 11 to 7.

-Zosano Pharma Corporation [ZSAN] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -8.77.
-With this latest performance, ZSAN shares gained by 43.56% in over the last four-week period, additionally sinking by -64.70% over the last 6 months – not to mention a drop of -82.75% in the past year of trading.
+Zosano Pharma Corporation [ZSAN] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.29.
+With this latest performance, ZSAN shares gained by 22.60% in over the last four-week period, additionally sinking by -68.36% over the last 6 months – not to mention a drop of -81.62% in the past year of trading.

 Return on Total Capital for ZSAN is now -141.21, given the latest momentum, and Return on Invested Capital for the company is -168.41.
 Return on Equity for this stock declined to -267.52, with Return on Assets sitting at -102.35.
 When it comes to the capital structure of this company, Zosano Pharma Corporation [ZSAN] has a Total Debt to Total Equity ratio set at 189.02.
 Additionally, ZSAN Total Debt to Total Capital is recorded at 65.40, with Total Debt to Total Assets ending up at 47.13.
 Long-Term Debt to Equity for the company is recorded at 128.20, with the Long-Term Debt to Total Capital now at 44.36.